vexra/vclass-level-gainer/README.md

 ## Adjust index.js

-Change token to your moodle session moodle session obtained from after login on vclass
+Change token to your moodle session moodle session obtained after login on vclass

 ```bash
   const token = "your moodle session"
 ```

-You can also you can also edit targetList. targetList is a list of learning urls contained in a course in vclass.
+You can also edit targetList. targetList is a list of learning urls contained in a course in vclass.